itrimble/Mock-Interview/README.md

 *   [VirusTotal](https://www.virustotal.com/gui/home/upload)
 *   [Joe’s Sandbox](https://www.joesandbox.com/#windows)

-DevSecOps Role Questions
+**DevSecOps Role Questions**

-What is the SDLC (Software Development Lifecylce)
+1. What is the SDLC (Software Development Lifecycle)
-How would you integrate Security into the SDLC ?
+2. How would you integrate Security into the SDLC ?
-What kind of tools can you use to test web security ?
+3. What kind of tools can you use to test web security ?

+**DevSecOps Tools**
 *   [Burp Suite](https://portswigger.net/burp)
 *   WAF
 *   [Nekto Scanner](https://github.com/sullo/nikto)